hamzaadalmis/bugzonegames.com/README.md

 ## Deployment

 Deployment maintained by Netlify.
-After pushing commitments to repository, Netlify will start build process and deploy our repository to host machine.
+After pushing commitments to repository, Netlify will start build process and deploy repository to host machine.